LLNL/blt/docs/external_dependencies.rst

 To accomplish this BLT provides a ``DEPENDS_ON`` option for the ``blt_add_library`` and ``blt_add_executable`` macros that supports both CMake targets and external dependencies registered using the ``blt_register_library`` macro.

-The ``blt_register_library`` macro allows you to expose any external dependency, including any additional includes, libraries, compile flags, link flags, defines, etc that are required to use the dependency via a single name.
+The ``blt_register_library`` macro allows you to reuse all information needed for an external dependency under a single name.
+This includes any include directories, libraries, compile flags, link flags, defines, etc.  You can also hide any warnings created by their headers by setting the ``TREAT_INCLUDES_AS_SYSTEM`` argument.

-For example, instead adding the include directories, libraries, and other information necessary to use an external dependency *axom* directly to your CMake target, if *axom* was registered with ``blt_register_library``, you can simply use:
+For example, to find and register the external dependency *axom* as a BLT registered library, you can simply use:

 .. code:: cmake